Sand-jrd/GreeDS/README.md

 # GreeDS

-`I-PCA` (Iterative Principal Component Analysis) tools developed to process ADI cube Refactored implementation of the original code from [Pairet et al](https://arxiv.org/pdf/2008.05170.pdf)
+`I-PCA` (Iterative Principal Component Analysis) tools developed to process ADI cube

-This package contain only one function.
-It is [very simple to use](#Usage/Exemple)
+Refactored implementation of the original code from [Pairet et al](https://arxiv.org/pdf/2008.05170.pdf)

 Updtates to `MAYONNAISE` version :
   - Can be used without the optimization part (`MAYONNAISE`).